AdobeDocs/dynamic-media-developer-resources.en/help/aem-is-ir-api/is-api/http-ref/image-serving-api-ref/c-http-protocol-reference/c-command-reference/r-req/r-imageset-req.md

  </tr>
 </table>

-The content of `catalog::ImageSet` is returned without further modification (except string localization, if applicable), followed by a single line terminator (CR/LF).
-If the URL path does not resolve to a valid catalog entry, the response consists only of a single line terminator.
+The content of `catalog::ImageSet` is returned without further modification (except string localization, if applicable), followed by a single-line terminator (CR/LF).
+If the URL path does not resolve to a valid catalog entry, the response consists only of a single-line terminator.

 Other commands in the request string are ignored.
 The HTTP response is cacheable with the TTL based on `catalog::NonImgExpiration`.